Houston Catastrophic Injury Lawyer

 Some injuries are so severe that your life will change forever.
 You might struggle with a permanent disability and find yourself unable to work.
 You may never be able to enjoy life in the same way again.
 When you suffer a catastrophic injury and someone else is to blame, you could be entitled to a significant financial award.
-Let the Houston catastrophic injury lawyers at Brian White & Associates help you fight to get every last dollar you deserve.
+Let the Houston catastrophic injury lawyers at Attorney Brian White & Associates, PC help you fight to get every last dollar you deserve.

 You probably have many questions.
-Don’t hesitate to reach out to our Houston law office to schedule a free consultation.
-Our experienced and compassionate attorneys will sit down with you, review your case, and help you understand your legal rights and options.
+Don’t hesitate to contact our Houston law office to schedule a free consultation.
+Our experienced attorneys will sit down with you, review your case, and help you understand your legal rights and options.